Fiocchi Munizioni: Recent history

 Fiocchi Munizioni makes small-bore ammunition and offers a wide range of products.
 Its presence and production sites are also in the United States and in Hungary.
-In 2008 Fiocchi UK was opened in Great Britain.
+In 2008 Fiocchi UK was opened in the United Kingdom.

 According to a recent interview with Carlo Fiocchi, the head of Fiocchi America, more than 75% of the ammunition sold by Fiocchi in the United States is also manufactured in the United States at Fiocchi America's production facility in Ozark, Missouri.
-Specifically, Fiocchi America's composition of U.S. ammo manufacturing and sales according to the interview is as follows:
+Fiocchi America's composition of U.S. ammo manufacturing and sales according to the interview is as follows: